Yellow Fall Trees - Rachel Carson Trail

 • Harvest leaves of herbs used in cooking (rosemary, basil, sage) in the early morning for best flavor.

-• Cut herbs and flowers for drying indoors.
+• Cut herbs and hang dry in a cool, dry place indoors.

 • Preserve gourds and dry flowers for display in the fall.